 This is one of those dual purpose blog posts.
-I needed to add spaghetti straps onto my daughter’s prom dress.
+I needed to make and sew spaghetti straps onto a strapless prom dress for my daughter.
 I did some quick internet research as well as conferring with wiser and older seamstresses.
 Here is what I found out.
 Sewing spaghetti straps is a pain in the neck.
 There are several ways to do it.
 I chose the easiest way that required no special tools other than a bobby pin and my sewing machine.

 Here is what I did.
 First find matching fabric or use the fabric cut off from the hem.
 This is what I did since we trimmed almost 8 inches off the bottom of her dress.
 Cut the straps on the bias as it gives it some stretch.
 Add a cording inside to keep it from stretching too much and use a bobby pin to help turn it right side out.
 There are really nice turning tools but the bobby pin is what worked today.
 To be completely honest sewing spaghetti straps was a really stressful thing.
 The first time around.
 The second try was much better and it made me want to go around offering spaghetti strap sewing services to all the girls at prom! :0)